vittorioromeo/vr-game-checklist/README.md

     - [ ] Left-handed players will be able to switch the default hand.

+### Performance

+- [ ] My game reuses the right/left eye render for the PC monitor instead of rendering a third time.

+## Extras and Nice-To-Haves

+### Computer Interaction

+- [ ] My game allows settings to be configured on the computer via mouse/keyboard on the fly, while the game is running.

+- [ ] Spectators can interact on the computer while players are in VR, for example by changing or restarting levels, or tweaking options.

 ## Contributing

 Is something missing from the checklist?
 Create an [issue](https://github.com/SuperV1234/vr-game-checklist/issues) to discuss it, or directly contribute something new by opening a [pull request](https://github.com/SuperV1234/vr-game-checklist/pulls).

 ## Self-Promotion